 Google competes with several other tech companies such as Microsoft, Facebook and Yahoo for its employees and makes sure it can retain those employees for a long time at Google.

-The company hires best engineers with its reputation as one of the best places to work and builds a strong and motivated workforce that is culturally fit to the company and are immensely productive.
+The company hires the best engineers with its reputation as one of the best places to work and builds a strong and motivated workforce that is culturally fit to the company and is immensely productive.

 Capabilities of Google

 Google’s resources on its own are not sufficient to get the tasks done.
-It’s capabilities make use of those resources to gain competencies on what Google does very well.
+Its capabilities make use of those resources to gain competencies in what Google does very well.

-The management practices from Google’s executive team and top performance from Google’s engineer matched with world-class resources add to the capabilities of what Google can actually achieve.
+The management practices of Google’s executive team and the top performance of Google’s engineers matched with world-class resources add to the capabilities of what Google can actually achieve.

 The company’s culture enables its employees to work on several ideas even beyond their job responsibilities and this helps fuel innovation capabilities at Google.

-Strong financial resources of Google also provide it with capabilities of acquiring several startups and the genius minds behind those startups.
+The strong financial resources of Google also provide it with the capability of acquiring several startups and the genius minds behind those startups.

 Evaluation of Strategies in terms of Resources and Capabilities

-Strong capabilities and comprehensive resources of Google make possible to carry forward its strategies with ease.
+The strong capabilities and comprehensive resources of Google make it possible to carry forward its strategies with ease.